This is the second instalment of how to create a green beauty routine that looked at ways to look your best without burdening the environment.

 As for the paste itself, try some DIY.
 Coconut oil and baking soda make for the best or at least the most tried and tested combination.
 Or, if you are a little iffy about your ability to fashion a homemade paste that works, go for companies that offer organic toothpaste, like Dr. Bronner’s.

 Look for natural ingredients to use for you dental routine.
 For example, one of coconut oil’s many benefits is that it is an effective mouthwash in combination with baking soda.
+If you are seeking a wholly natural mouthwash, you can check out these DIY Ayurvedic mouthwash recipes.

 You can also endorse toothpaste companies that package their product in recyclable and refillable containers.